start

 }

-The effect of this modification is as follows:
+The effect of this change is as follows:

-Of course, we can also use the code to dynamically load a texture and then set it to the object, here is the avatar to get user information as an example:
+Of course, we can also use code to dynamically load a texture and then set it onto an object, using a profile picture that gets user information as an example:

 data: {